LLNL/zfp/docs/source/tutorial.rst

 The strides are measured in number of scalars, not in bytes.

-For partial blocks, e.g. near the boundaries of arrays whose dimensions are not multiples of four, there are corresponding functions that accept parameters *nx*, *ny*, and *nz* to specify the actual block dimensions, with 1 |leq| *nx*, *ny*, *nz* |leq| 4.
+For partial blocks, e.g., near the boundaries of arrays whose dimensions are not multiples of four, there are corresponding functions that accept parameters *nx*, *ny*, and *nz* to specify the actual block dimensions, with 1 |leq| *nx*, *ny*, *nz* |leq| 4.
 Corresponding functions exist for